apache/incubator-hugegraph/hugegraph-server/hugegraph-dist/docker/README.md

 ## 1. Deploy

-We can use docker to quickly start an inner HugeGraph server with RocksDB in background.
+We can use docker to quickly start an inner HugeGraph server with RocksDB in the background.

 1. Using docker run